aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/unionrange/_index.md

 ```

 Intersects another range.

+**Remarks**

 If the two union ranges are not intersected, returns null.

 **Parameters:**
 | Parameter | Type | Description |